DENGYONGZHEN/devops-space/toeic.md

 - (C) what
 - (D) who

 🎈30.
-People who -------to the Sakura Fund had their names inscribed  on a memorial plaque.
+People who ------- to the Sakura Fund had their names inscribed  on a memorial plaque.

 - (A)supported
 - ##### (B) donated